stack-rs/rattan/artifact/README.md

 ## Requirements

-A Linux host with hardware virtualization, and:
+A Debian 12+ or Ubuntu 20.04+ host with hardware virtualization, and:

 | | For §5.1 (`micro`) | For §5.2 (`mptcp`) |
 | :--- | :--- | :--- |